Raw Goat Milk Herd Shares

 Do you do any sort of testing on your herd?

 In addition, we have a closed herd, with the exception of a new buck coming in every few years from a herd that has been annually tested for CAE, CL, and Johne's at minimum.
 Does from outside farms would come in on a rare basis.
 Our goats do not leave our farm to minimize any and all exposures, unless absolutely unavoidable.
-We have a fabulous veterinarian to monitor and care for our herd as needed, and she is very respectful of our biosecurity practices.
+We have a fabulous food animal veterinarian to monitor and care for our herd as needed, and she is very respectful of our biosecurity practices.

 No- In the state of Texas it is illegal to sell raw milk for human consumption unless you are a licensed Grade A Dairy, and even then there are certain rules around those sales.
 Herd share owners are not purchasing milk; they are paying a boarding fee for the care and boarding of their herd interest and are receiving milk produced by that herd share.